neurodesk/neurodeskedu/_sources/tutorials/spectroscopy/lcmodel.md

   Using lcmodel, you can analyze MR spectroscopy data.
 ---

+# Spectroscopy with lcmodel

+Using lcmodel, you can analyze MR spectroscopy data.

 > _This tutorial was created by Steffen Bollmann._
 >
 > Github: [@stebo85](https://github.com/stebo85)